Intrepid Travel heeft een zeer gevarieerd aanbodaan inclusieve en optionele activiteiten. Net als de overnachtingsplaatsen en accommodaties,

 Benieuwd naar de activiteiten, accommodaties, soorten transport en de hoeveelheid van inclusieve maaltijden tijdens deze reis?
 Klik dan hieronder en neem een kijkje in de tripnotes, hier lees je per dag wat je kunt verwachten van deze reis!

 Welcome to Yerevan, the capital of Armenia.
-After meeting with your guide at 6 pm in the hotel lobby, head out with your fellow travellers for a welcome dinner in a local restaurant.
-Here the main dish is khorovats – skewered and spice meats, such as pork, grilled on a barbecue.
+After meeting with your guide at 6pm in the hotel lobby, head out with your fellow travellers for a welcome dinner in a local restaurant.
+Here the main dish is khorovats – skewered and spiced meats, such as pork, grilled on a barbecue.
 It’s the most representative dish of Armenian cuisine enjoyed in restaurants, family gatherings and feasts.

 After breakfast, set off on a city tour around Yerevan.
 This includes a visit to the local market, the best place to browse the fresh fruits, dried fruits and many aromatic spices that Armenia is known for.
 In the second half of the day, make tracks for Garni.
-Here you’ll enjoy lunch in a local house, sampling some delectable Armenian grilled trout; the locals often call this dish ‘prince’, and it’s associated with all things royal and regal.
-Today you’re sure to sample some lavash, a soft, thin unleavened flatbread so essential to Armenia that it’s on the UNESCO List of the Intangible Cultural Heritage of Humanity.
-Afterwards, make the drive to back to Yerevan and enjoy a free evening.
+Visit the Temple of Garni, a monument of the Hellenistic period and an impressive piece of ancient Armenian architecture.
+Next up, enjoy lunch in a local house, sampling some delectable Armenian grilled trout – the locals often call this dish ‘prince’, as it’s associated with all things royal and regal.
+Your hosts will demonstrate how to make lavash, a soft, thin unleavened flatbread so essential to Armenia that it’s on the UNESCO List of the Intangible Cultural Heritage of Humanity.
+If you’re keen, try making some for yourself.
+After lunch, visit Geghard Monastery, a magnificent monument of medieval Armenian architecture and a UNESCO World Heritage site.
+Drive to back to Yerevan and enjoy a free evening.

-Start the day by visiting Letter Park, where a giant stone is dedicated to the founder of Armenia’s alphabet.
+Start the day by visiting the Armenian Alphabet Monument, where a giant stone is dedicated to the founder of Armenia’s alphabet.
 Then it’s off to visit a bakery in Aparan called Gntunik, which has become something of a legend thanks to its delicious, soft bread cooked to perfection in huge clay pots.
-Continue to the forested Lori province, where our destination is the Akhtala village.
+Continue to the forested Lori province, where our destination is Akhtala village.
 Here we have a coffee stop at NURIK, a centre for community and tourism development founded by the Armenian Young Women’s Association.
 In the evening, continue to Sadakhlo, located at the Georgian border.
-At this juncture your guide and transport will change as the Georgia leg of your adventure begins.
+At this juncture your leader and transport will change as the Georgia leg of your adventure begins.
 Once over the border, transfer to Tbilisi, the Georgian capital, and spend the night at a hotel.
+This evening, get your first taste of Georgian cuisine as you enjoy one of the country’s oldest and most delicious dishes for dinner, shqmeruli, a hearty combination of succulent chicken with a garlic and milk sauce.

-Drive to Georgia’s ancient capital and religious centre, Mtskheta, and see its World Heritage-listed marvels: Jvari church, which dates back to the 6th century, and Svetitskhoveli Cathedral, dating back to the 11th century (where the Robe of Christ is buried).
+This morning, visit a local master who’ll show you the ‘kvevri’ (clay jars where Georgians store wine underground), followed by a tasting.
+Return to Tbilisi where you’ll enjoy lunch with a local Georgian family.
+Participate in making traditional Georgian hot and cold dishes, including megrelian kharcho (beef in a walnut sauce).
+Next, drive to Georgia’s ancient capital and religious centre, Mtskheta, and see its World Heritage-listed marvels: Jvari Church, which dates back to the 6th century, and Svetitskhoveli Cathedral, dating back to the 11th century (where the Robe of Christ is buried).
 Afterwards, drive up the famous Georgian Military Highway, which leads to the Georgian-Russian border.
 On the way there, visit the 17th-century Ananuri architectural complex, as well as the two churches and the fortress that overlooks the Zhinvali water reservoir.
 The views here are spectacular, so make sure those camera batteries are charged.
 The carvings on the churches are some of the best samples of Georgian art out there.
-There will also be a stop for a picnic in this region, if the weather holds out.
-At any rate, today’s drive through Caucasus Mountains is a memorable one (note that it can get slow, steep and windy up here).
-In the evening, sit down to dinner at a local guesthouse in Stepantsminda (a small town still commonly known as Kazbegi) and sit down to dinner with the family that runs the guesthouse.
+Today’s drive through the Caucasus Mountains is a memorable one (note that it can get slow, steep and windy up here).
+In the evening, sit down to dinner at a local guesthouse in Gudauri (2200m above sea level) where you’ll spend the night.
+Today’s driving time is 5-6 hours approximately.

 Deze reis heeft veel mogelijke vertrekdata.
 Geef hieronder aan welke reisperiode voor jou het beste uitkomt.